+- o Written notice given:

+- To all affected residents

-- Written notice given: - in the local newspaper circulating in the area, - on Council's webpage, and - to local state government representatives; - to relevant State and Commonwealth authorities considered necessary by the Department of Planning, Industry and Environment and identified in the Gateway Determination. - The written notice will: - provide a brief description of the objectives and intended outcomes, - state where the Planning Proposal can be inspected, - indicate the last date for submissions, and - confirm whether the Minister has chosen to delegate the making of the LEP. - The following materials will be placed on exhibition: - the Planning Proposal, and - the Gateway Determination. - Council resolution and reports
+- in the local newspaper circulating in the area,

+- on Council's webpage, and

+- to local state government representatives;

+- to relevant State and Commonwealth authorities considered necessary by the Department of Planning, Industry and Environment and identified in the Gateway Determination.

+- The written notice will: 0

+- provide a brief description of the objectives and intended outcomes,

+- state where the Planning Proposal can be inspected, -

+- indicate the last date for submissions, and

+- confirm whether the Minister has chosen to delegate the making of the LEP.

+- The following materials will be placed on exhibition:

+- the Planning Proposal, and -

+- the Gateway Determination.

+- Council resolution and reports